Laminated Shingles vs. 3-Tab Shingles: What’s Best for Your Roof?

 During a home build or a roof replacement, you need to make many decisions as a homeowner.
 There are several different roofing types, and it’s easy to get overwhelmed in a sea of information if you don’t know what to look for.

-Asphalt shingles remain the most popular choice for homeowners in the United States, with up to 80% of homes having this material on their roof.
-When compared to other options, asphalt shingle roofing are affordable, durable, and aesthetically pleasing.
+Asphalt shingle roofing remain the most popular choice for homeowners in the United States, with up to 80% of homes having this material on their roof.
+When compared to other options, asphalt shingles are affordable, durable, and aesthetically pleasing.
 However, there are different kinds of asphalt shingles, and this can become confusing.

 Asphalt shingles come in organic or fiberglass variants.
-Organic asphalt shingles are made with felt paper coated in asphalt, and fiberglass shingle roofing are made with a woven fiberglass mat that is covered in asphalt.
-Beyond this distinction, asphalt shingles come in two types: 3-Tab, or laminated, also known as architectural shingle roofing.
+Organic asphalt shingles are made with felt paper coated in asphalt, and fiberglass shingles are made with a woven fiberglass mat that is covered in asphalt.
+Beyond this distinction, asphalt shingles come in two types: 3-Tab, or laminated, also known as architectural shingles.

 Though both are good choices in different applications, there are a few key differences.